 One of the key trends in modern tracht is the use of sustainable and ethically sourced materials.
 As consumers become more aware of the environmental and social impact of their clothing choices, there is a growing demand for tracht made from organic cotton, recycled fabrics, and other sustainable materials.
 This trend reflects a broader movement towards conscious consumerism and a desire to support local artisans and businesses.

 Another trend in modern tracht is the increasing popularity of personalized and customized garments.
-Many tracht makers now offer bespoke services, allowing customers to design their own unique outfits.
+Plus, many tracht makers now offer bespoke services, allowing customers to design their own unique outfits.
 This can involve choosing the fabrics, colors, and embellishments, as well as specifying the fit and style of the garment.
 Personalized tracht allows wearers to express their individual style while still participating in the tradition of wearing tracht.

 The rise of social media has also had a significant impact on the tracht world.
 Platforms like Instagram and Pinterest have become important sources of inspiration for tracht enthusiasts, allowing them to discover new styles, share their own outfits, and connect with other tracht lovers from around the world.
 Social media has also helped to promote tracht to a wider audience, raising awareness of its cultural significance and inspiring people to embrace this unique form of traditional clothing.